microsoft/vstest-docs/RFCs/0031-Multi-Test-Run-Finalization.md

     public interface IDataCollectorAttachmentProcessor
     {
         /// <summary>
-        /// Gets the attachments Uris, which are handled by processor
+        /// Gets the attachments Uris, which are handled by attachment processor
         /// </summary>
         IEnumerable<Uri> GetExtensionUris();